 Substantially all of our revenue is generated from loans collateralized by hospitality properties.
-At December 31, 2011, our loans were 93.5% concentrated in the hospitality industry.
-Any economic factors that negatively impact the hospitality industry, including recessions, depressed commercial real estate markets, travel restrictions, bankruptcies or other political or geopolitical events, could have a material adverse effect on our financial condition and results of operations.
+At December 31, 2012, our loans were 94% concentrated in the hospitality industry.
+Any factors that negatively impact the hospitality industry, including recessions, severe weather events (such as hurricanes, blizzards, floods, etc.), depressed commercial real estate markets, travel restrictions, bankruptcies or other political or geopolitical events, could have a material adverse effect on our financial condition and results of operations.

-At December 31, 2011, 18% of our loans receivable were collateralized by properties in Texas.
-No other state had a concentration of 10% or greater of our loans receivable at December 31, 2011.
+At December 31, 2012, 15% of our loans receivable were collateralized by properties in Texas.
+No other state had a concentration of 10% or greater of our loans receivable at December 31, 2012.
 A decline in economic conditions in any state in which we have a concentration of investments could have a material adverse effect on our financial condition and results of operations.

-We have not loaned more than 10% of our assets to any single borrower; however, we have an affiliated group of obligors representing 5% of our loans receivable at December 31, 2011.
+We have not loaned more than 10% of our assets to any single borrower; however, we have an affiliated group of obligors representing approximately 5% of our loans receivable at December 31, 2012.
 Any significant decline in the financial status of this group could have a material adverse effect on our financial condition and results of operations.